joshbrew/PunyPi/README.md

 ![4](./ddr_test_1.png)
 ![5](./ddr_test_2.png)

-We will attachment/expansion boards for this that come prefabbed with ports etc, while the base board is just a chiplet.
+We will release attachment/expansion boards for this that come prefabbed with ports etc, while the base board is just a chiplet.
 TI comes with standard toolings for flashing these devices, no licenses or anything required.
 We'll have all of this process documented for you on a full release.

 ## License: